phetsims/phet-info/doc/typescript-conventions.md

 and not the rule.
 Please bring any potential new `merge` usage in TypeScript to the attention of the devs so that it can be discussed.

-### Initialization of Class Properties
+### Initialization of instance properties

-Class properties can be initialized either where they are declared, or in the constructor.
+Instance properties can be initialized either where they are declared, or in the constructor.
 It is up to developer discretion, but please try to be consistent, and adhere to the spirit of existing code.

 ```ts